akkefa/akkefa.com/README.md

 ## Ikram Ali's profile

-I'm a data scientist at Kayak specializing in Machine Learning model development and deployment.
-My main research interests are in NLP and Computer Vision.
+Data scientist at Kayak specializing in Machine Learning model development and deployment.
+My main research interests are in Natural Language Processing and Computer Vision.
+In addition to my previous ML roles at LolaTravel, I was also a Machine learning consultant for many years.
-I have previously held ML roles at [Lolatravel](https://www.lola.com/) as well as a long stint in management consulting.

-Furthermore, I am currently an open source developer at [deepset.ai/haystack](https://deepset.ai/haystack).
-In the recent past, I have contributed to data infrastructure/tools such as [Kubeflow](https://github.com/kubeflow/code-intelligence).
+Further, I am an open source contributor at deepset.ai/haystack.
+Recently, I have contributed to data infrastructure/tools such as Kubeflow.

 ### Open-Source Projects